ericleman/archinstall/README.md

 `curl -k -L https://t.ly/FYHk -o start`
 `sh start [PASSWORD]`

+Note: for whatever reason, first time I execute `start`, I get an error; this is because /usr/bin/blkid does not exists.
+But if I reexecute `start`, it works.

 # Explanation
 This install my Arch config in two part:
 1. Archinstall will install Arch with a vanilla Gnome desktop and a user (password is entered at the with command: `sh start [PASSWORD]`).